Liz Truss admits disruption after tax cut pledges

 This led to the pound dropping to its lowest rate against the dollar in 37 years on Monday, before returning to its previous level.

-The lack of an OBR forecast to accompany last week's mini-budget from the government has been seen as one of the reasons for recent turmoil on the financial markets.

-It had offered to prepare a draft forecast in time for the mini-budget, but it was not taken up.

-The government's tax-cutting plan faced criticism from the International Monetary Fund as a result and the pound dropped to a 37-year low of $1.03 on Monday.
+The government's tax-cutting plan faced criticism from the International Monetary Fund, and the pound dropped to a 37-year low of $1.03 on Monday.

 On Friday, sterling rose to $1.12 - close to the level the currency was at before the mini-budget was announced.